Chang'e 1

-Chang'e 1 (/tʃæŋ'ʌ/; 嫦娥一号 (嫦娥一號, Cháng'é yī hào)) was an unmanned Chinese lunar-orbiting spacecraft, part of the first phase of the Chinese Lunar Exploration Program.
+Chang'e 1 (/tʃæŋ'ʌ/; 嫦娥一号 (嫦娥一號, Cháng'é yī hào)) was an uncrewed Chinese lunar-orbiting spacecraft, part of the first phase of the Chinese Lunar Exploration Program.
 The spacecraft was named after the Chinese Moon goddess, Chang'e.

 Chang'e 1 was launched on 24 October 2007 at 10:05:04 UTC from Xichang Satellite Launch Center.
 It left lunar transfer orbit on 31 October and entered lunar orbit on 5 November.

 The first picture of the Moon was relayed on 26 November 2007.
 On 12 November 2008, a map of the entire lunar surface was released, produced from data collected by Chang'e 1 between November 2007 and July 2008.

 The mission was scheduled to continue for a year, but was later extended and the spacecraft operated until 1 March 2009, when it was taken out of orbit.
 It impacted the surface of the Moon at 08:13 UTC.
 Data gathered by Chang'e 1 was used to create an accurate and high resolution 3-D map of the lunar surface.
 Chang'e 1 was the first lunar probe to conduct passive, multi-channel, microwave remote sensing of the Moon by using a microwave radiometer.

 Its sister orbital probe Chang'e 2 was launched on 1 October 2010.